Bridging Discrete and Backpropagation: Straight-Through and Beyond: and Baseline Subtraction

 It is worth mentioning that, when setting $\vphi$ as $\frac{1}{n}$, the result of Remark~\ref{theorem: st-avg} echoes some existing studies.
 Specifically, both \citet{Gregor2013DeepAN} and \citet{Pervez2020LowBL} propose to approximate $\nabla$ as E[$\frac{1}{n \cdot \vpi_\mD}\appnabla_{\mbox{ ST}}$], which matches the result of Remark~\ref{theorem: st-avg} by setting $\vphi = \frac{1}{n}$.

 In Section~\ref{sect:experiment}, we compared the corresponding second-order approximation when treating $E[f(\mD)]$ and $\frac{1}{n} \sum_i f(\mI_i)$ as the baseline, respectively.
-We observed that gradient estimators computed with the $E[f(\mD)]$ baseline consistently outperforms gradient estimators computed with $\frac{1}{n} \sum_i f(\mI_i)$, which verifies our intuition and demonstrates the importance of the baseline selection.
+We observed that gradient estimators that use $E[f(\mD)]$ as the baseline consistently outperform gradient estimators that use $\frac{1}{n} \sum_i f(\mI_i)$ as the baseline, which verifies our intuition and demonstrates the importance of the baseline selection.